 Community Music is a term that describes an approach to music that is both inclusive and participatory.
 This can operate therapeutically and educationally, but as a field has its own rich history and culture.
 This workshop focuses on working with so-called “hard to reach” young people, in overcoming the challenges they face through music.
 As well as introducing you to this growing field, we’ll explore the contextual background and practical tools you’ll need to take into your own practice.

 Couple and Relationship issues are the most prevalent presenting problems in therapy.
 If you’re working or studying in the counselling field then this short course will harness your interest in this specialist area.
 Couple therapists are highly sought after, and developing your skills and knowledge in this area has real potential to increase your understanding and shape your career trajectory.

-Goldsmiths is offering a 2-day workshop where you can have an experience of art therapy, and learn about the theories that underpin the practice; how it can help and have an opportunity to talk with tutors from the MA Art Psychotherapy about career development.
+Goldsmiths is offering a 2-day workshop where you can experience and learn about the theories that underpin art psychotherapy practice, discover how art psychotherapy can help, and have an opportunity to talk with tutors from the MA Art Psychotherapy about career development.

 If you have an interest in counselling and would like to find out more about the principles and practice of the 3 major approaches – Cognitive Behavioural Therapy (CBT), Psychodynamic and Person Centred Therapy – then this two weekend workshop is an ideal starting point.